Kong/docs.konghq.com/tools/konnect-oas-data-generator/README.md

 ## Konnect OAS data

-In order to render the OAS definitions in the docs, we need to have the products Ids in Konnect and their versions so that the Vue.js application can make the correspoding API calls to Konnect Portal.
+In order to render the OAS definitions in the docs, we need to have the products Ids in Konnect and their versions so that the Vue.js application can make the corresponding API calls to Konnect Portal.

 This script writes the data into `app/_data/konnect_oas_data.json`.